-Ireland has a near-total ban on abortion, pushing thousands of women every year to travel abroad for a termination and others to break the law by taking abortion pills.
-On International Women's Day on Wednesday, women across Ireland will protest for a change in the law.
+The Irish Republic has a near-total ban on abortion, pushing thousands of women every year to travel abroad for a termination and others to break the law by taking abortion pills.
+On International Women's Day on Wednesday, women across the state will protest for a change in the law.

 Sarah didn't know where to turn when she found out she was pregnant.
 It was May last year, she was 23, finishing her final year at university, and working in a cafe to save for a move from her small Irish hometown to Dublin.
 Waiting for her in the city were her boyfriend and a traineeship.
 She wasn't ready to be a mother, but her birth control had failed.
 Sat in her bedroom at home, she started to panic.